-I love this new bathroom, from the clear glass tub doors, to the small brick pattern on the tile surround that is carried onto the floor.
-Using this patterns makes the room seem larger while tying every thing together cohesive.
-The walls are painted a dark taupe that is carried into the grout on the floor.
+I love this new bathroom.
+The clear glass doors are classy, and the small brick pattern on the tile is clean and modern.
+The tiles carry over onto the bathroom floor, making the room seem larger while tying everything together.
+We painted the walls a dark taupe to match the grout on the floor.

 Is your little one fast asleep?